This is a work in progress

 There is a wonderful view of the ominous devil's crags from the pass.
 The rock is black, part of the black divide, black giant, 13.3K feet is to the right at the end of the black line of peaks.
 Getting down was slow and laborious.
 I finally got off the rocks and reached a flat area with a small lake at about 1:15.
 Two hours.
 I searched all along the cliff until I spotted the slot and grassy slope that I had read about.
 Once I found the path it was easy going down.
 It looks steep in the picture, but all the footsteps were firm.

 I got to the north end of the lake at about 4:30, about 5 hours from the pass.
 I was very satisfied, since I had stood in the same spot a year earlier approaching from Bishop pass.
 It meant that an interesting back-country path was doable from Taboose to Bishop pass.
-It took another hour to get to campsite 6, at the lake just below Adventurer Pass.
+It took another hour to get to the night 5 campsite, at the lake just below Adventurer Pass.

 After I had gotten settled I noticed a length of thin white rope about 20 feet away.
 I took it with me.
 I had accidentally dropped it last year when I had camped in the same spot.
 Satellite phone to Kay.
 I do it regularly when I am off-trail to reassure her.
 Besides, I get lonesome.

 18.Sept.2016 6:15AM Temperature: 32.4 (0C).
 I boiled two liters of water.
 I had retrieved a gallon but when I went to sterilize it I saw that there was a lot of debris in the water.
 I usually use water pills and a steri-pen.
 Started out about 8:15 to descend to the valley below via the rock chute all the way to the right.